Decoding the Jargon: What’s OBGYN All About?

 13-15 years oldYes

-What’s the usual rundown when you swing by the women’s health doc for a check-up?
+What’s the usual rundown when you visit the specialist for a check-up?

 Stage of VisitDescription